richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

 ### What to test
 - MIDI input latency
-- Multi‑track behavior
+- multi‑track behavior
-- Rendering performance
+- rendering performance
-- Harmony/chord detection
+- harmony/chord detection
 - UI responsiveness
 - Yamaha style compatibility
-- Any unexpected behavior
+- any unexpected behavior

 Please report your results in the **Issues** tab.